yehudacohen/alchemy/alchemy-web/docs/providers/aws/role.md

 # Role

-The Role resource creates and manages [AWS IAM Roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) with support for inline policies, managed policies, and automatic cleanup of attached policies during deletion.
+The Role resource lets you create and manage [AWS IAM Roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) that define permissions for AWS services and resources.

 ## Minimal Example

-Create a basic Lambda execution role with an inline policy:
+Create a basic Lambda execution role with permissions to write logs:

 ```ts
 import { Role } from "alchemy/aws";